Cloud Servers FAQ

 To help customers in the healthcare industry meet their compliance requirements with regards to HIPAA, Rackspace offers a Business Associate Agreement in all of our dedicated hosting services segments, and it is included by default in our agreements with customers for those services.

-How does Cloud Servers handle my data from potentially becoming visible when I delete a server?
+How do Cloud Servers prevent my data from potentially becoming visible when I delete a server?

 For your security, the Virtual Hard Drive (VHD) on the hypervisor is deleted when you delete a server.
 After it is deleted, data cannot be retrieved and customers do not have logical or direct access to the physical drive.